bytecodealliance/wasmtime/docs/cli.md

 # Using the `wasmtime` CLI

-In addition to the embedding API which allows you to use Wasmtime as a library, the Wasmtime project also provies a `wasmtime` CLI tool to conveniently execute WebAssembly modules from the command line.
+In addition to the embedding API which allows you to use Wasmtime as a library, the Wasmtime project also provides a `wasmtime` CLI tool to conveniently execute WebAssembly modules from the command line.

 This section will provide a guide to the `wasmtime` CLI and major functionality